fifth-postulate/esche.rs/manuscript/src/picture.md

 letters or grids.

 [`Style`](http://localhost:3000/doc/eschers/style/struct.Style.html) instructs
 an artist with which style to draw the shapes.

+We will treat `Shape` and `Style`, and their derivatives, as black boxes.
+We will use them as is, without further inspection.